Skip to main content Skip to main navigation Skip to search

 Figure 4: Softwood plantations are predominately radiata pine in southern Australia, while southern pines are planted in northern New South Wales and Queensland, hoop pine are planted in Queensland and maritime pine is planted in drier parts of Western Australia.

-Column graph shows softwood plantations are predominately radiata pine in southern Australia, while southern pines are planted in northern New South Wales and Queensland, hoop pine are planted in Queensland and maritime pine is planted in drier parts of Western Australia
+This chart shows that softwood plantations are predominately radiata pine in southern Australia, while southern pines are planted in northern New South Wales and Queensland, hoop pine are planted in Queensland and maritime pine is planted in drier parts of Western Australia.

 Source: ABARES